onlyutkarsh/mermaid-viewer/README.md

 1. Open a Markdown file containing Mermaid diagrams
 2. Use one of these methods:
    - Click the preview icon in the editor title bar
-   - Right-click in the editor and select "Mermaid Diagram Lens: Open Preview"
+   - Right-click in the editor and select "Mermaid Live Preview: Open Preview"
-   - Use Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) and search for "Mermaid Diagram Lens: Open Preview"
+   - Use Command Palette (`Cmd+Shift+P` / `Ctrl+Shift+P`) and search for "Mermaid Live Preview: Open Preview"
-   - For side-by-side view: "Mermaid Diagram Lens: Open Preview to the Side"
+   - For side-by-side view: "Mermaid Live Preview: Open Preview to the Side"

 ### Changing Themes